-Swiss Life is exposed to operational risks resulting from inadequate or failed internal processes and systems, people or from external events that can stem from a wide variety of sources such as potential losses from transaction or process management failures, poor product design, non-compliance with internal or external requirements related to products, internal or external fraud, business disruptions caused by proprietary or third-party licensed software failures, computer viruses, hardware errors and power blackouts.
-Swiss Life's operational risk management and control systems and processes are designed to help ensure that the risks associated with its activities are appropriately controlled.
-If Swiss Life's internal control systems and processes fail or prove ineffective in identifying and remedying these risks, it could suffer operational failures that may result in potential losses.
-In particular in view of the broad spectrum of operational and internal control risks, the materialization of one or more of these risks could damage Swiss Life's reputation and have material adverse effects on its business, financial condition and results of operations.
+Swiss Life is exposed to operational risks resulting from inadequate or failed internal processes and systems, people or from external events that can stem from different root causes such as potential losses from transaction or process management failures, poor product design, non-compliance with internal or external requirements related to products, internal or external fraud, business disruptions caused by proprietary or third-party licensed software failures, power outages or other.
+Swiss Life's operational risk management framework is designed to help ensure that the risks associated with its activities are appropriately managed.
+If Swiss Life's internal control system fails or proves ineffective in identifying and remediating these risks, it could suffer operational failures that may result in potential financial losses.
+In particular, the materialization of one or more of these risks could damage Swiss Life's reputation and have material adverse effects on its business, financial condition and results of operations.

-Risks related to sustainability factors
+Risks related to ESG activities and disclosures